ejohansson13/concepts_explained/Stable Diffusion/Schedulers_ML.md

 ## DDPM

-Every scheduling algorithm we will look at today was derived from the original [DDPM paper](https://arxiv.org/abs/2006.11239), which examined diffusion models as Markov chains with Gaussian elements.
+Every scheduling algorithm we will look at today was derived from the original [Denoising Diffusion Probabilistic Models (DDPM) paper](https://arxiv.org/abs/2006.11239), which examined diffusion models as Markov chains with Gaussian elements.
 When training, the paper optimized across the variational bound of the negative log likelihood.
 The reordering of the negative log likelihood provided the below equation.

 <p align="center" width="100%">
   <img src="/Stable Diffusion/Images/ddpm_nll_optimized.png" alt="Optimized negative log likehood equation for DDPM" width="100%">